-RESTORE Workshops for 2017: Saturday 19th August & Saturday 18th November
+RESTORE Workshops for 2017: The last workshop for 2017 will be held on Saturday 18th November

 Restore aims to introduce patients to high quality supportive care services and comprises:

 - Complimentary educational workshops

 - Complimentary acupuncture, massage and reflexology in the chemotherapy day centre, Kimberley House

 A diagnosis of cancer can be an overwhelming time.
 Your health, confidence, relationships and ability to work may all be challenged.
 Many people describe a loss of control over their lives.
 By addressing your knowledge of diet, physical exercise and psychological health the RESTORE program aims to give back some of this control.

 Supportive care is not a substitute for mainstream medical treatment.
 However, when used with medical treatment there is strong evidence to show that good supportive care can help improve:

 Combining the discipline of modern science with the wisdom of ancient healing is now seen as best practice in the US and UK.

 This section of our site outlines the full range of supportive care services available.
 Supportive care services are given to improve the quality of life of patients who have a serious or life-threatening disease.
 These services are available to you and your family at any stage throughout your journey, regardless of workshop attendance.